Neighborcare Health Youth Clinic

 The One Health Clinic provides side-by-side medical and veterinary services for young adults ages 18-26 and their pets.
 The clinic was started by Neighborcare Health, New Horizons, the University of Washington Center for One Health Research, University District Street Medicine, and the Washington State University College of Veterinary Medicine.

-Human medical services include treatment for illnesses or injuries, care for ongoing conditions, help with substance use disorders or mental health issues, sexual and reproductive health care, gender-affirming care and more.
+Human medical services include treatment for illnesses or injuries, care for ongoing conditions, help with substance use or mental health needs, sexual and reproductive health care, gender-affirming care and more.
 Veterinary services for common pets includes wellness checkups, vaccinations, flea/tick preventative medication, treatment for common conditions, and certificates for free spay/neuter services.

 Follow One Health Clinic on Facebook to learn about upcoming clinic days.